MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 the source or the destination can be remote or local

+* If you have some data that on the cluster, and want to download it to your own computer on Mac

 open a new terminal window on your local computer: (command + T)

-* If you have some data that on the cluster, and want to download it to your own computer on Mac

-open a new terminal window, then:
 ```
 scp beng469_my393@farnam.hpc.yale.edu:/gpfs/ysm/project/beng469/beng469_my393/00.database/cancer-gene.txt ./
 ```